 Adjust each strap’s buckle (Fig 19) and tri-glide (Fig 20) so that no excess strap material will flap in the wind.

 If you are unable to attach the smaller straps to the lower part of the vehicle, you can use the large strap as a belt.
 The belt strap can also be used in conjunction with the bottom straps for added support.

 Run the belt strap around the vehicle’s rear hatch door, shutting the door over the (2) strap ends (Fig 21).
 Buckle the ends of the strap together on the inside of the vehicle and pull the (2) tri-glides tight (Fig 22).

 Cargo Saddlebag Safety Notes

 When the car luggage carrier is fully loaded, the straps are snug, and the loose ends are tied off, you are ready to go.
 We recommend a test drive around the neighborhood before you get underway.
 Remember to check the straps regularly throughout your trip.

 Keep the Cargo Saddlebag and straps away from the hot exhaust system.
-Accessories such as the door, window, wiper, etc. may not be operable while the luggage carrier is attached.
+Accessories such as the door, window, wiper, back up camera/alarm, etc. may not be operable while the cargo saddlebag is attached.